-During the previous annual inspection, CCR materials were being placed within the active disposal area at approximate elevations ranging between 836 and 842 feet mean sea level.
-No significant changes have been made to the geometry of the Ash Landfill site since the previous annual inspection, with only 45 tons of CCR materials disposed in 2021.
+CCR materials have been placed within the active disposal area at approximate elevations ranging between 836 and 842 feet mean sea level.
+No significant changes have been made to the geometry of the Ash Landfill site since the previous annual inspection, since no CCR materials were disposed in 2022.